The Seine River

 between Paris and the sea.

 Smaller commercial barges can go as far beyond Paris as Burgundy.
 With the modern dams and locks, the Seine has an average depth of about 9.5 metres where it passes through Paris today.
-The dams and locks start above Rouen, you can see one in my picture from Rolleboise.
+The dams and locks start above Rouen, you can see one when this travelogue reaches Rolleboise.

 William the Conqueror became Duke of Normandy in 1035, and led the Norman Conquest of England in 1066.
 His forces were victorious at the Battle of Hastings on 14 October 1066, and he was crowned the first Norman King of England on Christmas day in 1066.